accesscode-2-1/unit-0/lessons/week-4/2015-04-04_json-kickass-guide.md

 }
 ```

-So the JSON object is not properly formmated or "beautified" if you will.
+## Ah much better.
+Or is it?
+- Let's collapse the JSON fields in order to get a bird's eye view.

-But for learning purposes, let's collapse the fields by clicking on the arrays that are to the left of the json data.
+- We can do this by clicking on the arrays that are located to the left of the JSON data.

 ![collapsed.png](https://github.com/accesscode-2-1/unit-0/blob/master/images/collapsed.png)